 \subsection{Logical clock speed}

 To further compare the two modes of logical operation in \snaq{}, we calculate the latencies of the operations, which directly determine the logical clock speed of the fault-tolerant processor.
 Figure~\ref{fig:tcnot_vs_ls_time} shows the durations of the tCNOT and LS merge-split operations in \snaq{} over varying separation distance for three surface code distances $d \in (11, 15, 21)$.
 The LS latency is the time to complete $d$ pipelined SE rounds.
-The tCNOT latency itself is dominated by shuttling, but a tCNOT-based computation also requires individual SE rounds to be performed after every one or two tCNOTs.
-For the tCNOT, we therefore show both the time to complete the tCNOT itself \removed{(consisting of shuttling and a physical CNOT layer) and the}as well as the overall average operation latency\removed{time to complete a tCNOT and half a non-pipelined SE round,} assuming that two tCNOTs are performed for every SE round \cite{cain_correlated_2024, zhou_resource_2025}.
-Because the transversal operation mode involves individual SE rounds between tCNOTs, we can speed up the SE latency by using both edges of the array for both initialization and measurement of the ancilla qubits, roughly halving the number of serialization waves and making the SE latency similar to the pipelined SE latency in lattice surgery.
-For separation distances within the tCNOT's fidelity-limited range of 100, the tCNOT+SE is effectively constant and is consistently over 10$\times$ faster than the LS operation\removed{ For separation distances up to $10^4$, we observe that the tCNOT+SE latency is significantly lower than the LS operation by up to 10$\times$ depending on the code distance.
+For the tCNOT, we show both the time to complete the tCNOT itself \removed{(consisting of shuttling and a physical CNOT layer) and the}as well as the overall average operation latency\removed{time to complete a tCNOT and half a non-pipelined SE round,} assuming that two tCNOTs are performed for every SE round \cite{cain_correlated_2024, zhou_resource_2025}.
+We can speed up these individual SE rounds by using both edges of the array for initialization and measurement of the ancilla qubits, roughly halving the number of serialization waves.
+For separation distances within the tCNOT's fidelity-limited range of 100, the tCNOT+SE latency is effectively constant and is consistently over 10$\times$ faster than LS\removed{ For separation distances up to $10^4$, we observe that the tCNOT+SE latency is significantly lower than the LS operation by up to 10$\times$ depending on the code distance.
 The LS operation slightly increases in duration for larger separation distances due to the need to preserve performance (by adding SE rounds) against an increasing number of possible temporal error chains \cite{domokos_characterization_2024}}.